jdjakub/phd-thesis/ch-bl.md

     2: { apply: set  map: box  key: color  to: value }
     3: box
 \end{lstlisting}
 \caption{This Masp code checks if a map entry is named ``color''.
 If so, it returns an appropriately coloured box with a grey border.
-Otherwise, it returns the string `unhandled`.}
+Otherwise, it returns the string \texttt{unhandled}.}
 \label{lst:rendermapentry}
 \end{figure}